qualiascript/cat-theory/chapters/012_fixed_points.md

 its domains and codomains are equal and `f'` has the same fixed points as `f`.
 This shows that it is natural to define fixed points in terms of an endomorphism.

-Let us work in a CCC, `C :: Cat`.
-As such, we have that for any `X :: C`, its inhabitants `x :: X` are isomorphic to the set of morphisms `f : 1 -> X`.
+We have that for any `X :: C`, its inhabitants `x :: X` are isomorphic to the set of morphisms `f : 1 -> X`.
 Then the definition of a fixed point becomes: an endomorphism `e : X -> X` has `x : 1 -> X` as its fixed point if and only if `x . e = x`.
 As we've previously seen, fixed points encode a sort of recursive structure, as repeated composition with `e` will not change the result, so if `e` has some